roth-andreas/pprgnn/README.md

 ## Plug & Play Version

-In case you are just interested in running a simplified version of our model, start with this code (a finite version is also included):
+In case you are just interested in running a simplified version of our model, start with this code:

 ```
 import torch_geometric as pyg